Vehicle Title Bonds & Lost Titles

 The bond serves as a financial guarantee protecting any previous owner, lienholder, or other party who may come forward with a legitimate claim to the vehicle.
 If such a claim is validated, the surety company pays the claimant up to the bond amount, ensuring financial recourse for legitimate ownership interests while allowing you to obtain legal registration and title for the vehicle in your possession.
 Similar to notary bonds and contractor license bonds, vehicle title bonds provide statutory protection required by state law.

 Vehicle title bonds are regulated at the state level, meaning requirements, bond amounts, eligibility restrictions, and procedures vary significantly across states.
 Texas requires bond amounts equal to 1.5 times the vehicle's appraised value with a 3-year bond term.
-Florida requires 2 times the vehicle's value for a 3-year period and restricts bonded titles to vehicles between 10 and 25 years old.
-Some states like California and New York do not use bonded title procedures and instead employ alternative methods for resolving title issues.
+Florida requires 2 times the vehicle's value for a 3-year period and restricts bonded titles to specific model years (currently 1997-2010 for 2026; FLHSMV updates eligible model years annually based on federal odometer disclosure requirements).
+California requires a bond equal to the vehicle's fair market value for vehicles valued at $5,000 or more (CVC 4157), and New York requires 1.5 times the vehicle's appraised value with a 3-year term.
+Each state has its own forms, valuation methods, and eligibility criteria.

 When You Need a Title Bond